 Expressing its appreciation to the Sudanese authorities for their cooperation since the thirty-second special session of the Human Rights Council with the mandates given to the High Commissioner and the designated Expert, including the facilitation of two successful visits to the Sudan by the Expert,

-1. Requests the United Nations High Commissioner for Human Rights, with the assistance of the designated Expert on human rights in the Sudan, to present to the Human Rights Council, at its fifty-first session, an oral update on the situation of human rights in the Sudan, to be followed by an interactive dialogue, and at its fifty-second session, to present a comprehensive report on the situation of human rights in the Sudan, to be followed by an enhanced interactive dialogue;
+1. Requests the United Nations High Commissioner for Human Rights, with the assistance of the designated Expert on human rights in the Sudan, to present to the Human Rights Council, at its fifty-second session, an oral update on the situation of human rights in the Sudan, to be followed by an interactive dialogue, with the participation of the High Commissioner and the designated Expert, and at its fifty-third session, to present a comprehensive report on the situation of human rights in the Sudan, to be followed by an interactive dialogue, with the participation of the High Commissioner and the designated Expert;

-2. Also requests the High Commissioner, upon the restoration of civilian-led government in the Sudan and the conclusion of the mandate of the designated Expert, to present to the Human Rights Council at its first subsequent session a final report, with input from the designated Expert, that includes recommendations on follow-up;
+2. Also requests the High Commissioner, upon the restoration of civilian-led government in the Sudan and the conclusion of the mandate of the designated Expert, to present to the Human Rights Council at its first subsequent session a final report, with input from the designated Expert, ;

 3. Requests the Secretary-General to make all necessary financial, technical and logistical support available to the Office of the High Commissioner in this regard;